jonduan/proposal/_posts/2016-12-16-solar-energy.md

 In an IV curve of a solar cell the voltage is always at its maximum when the current is zero.

 In an IV curve of a solar cell the current is always at its maximum when the voltage is zero.

 The optimal operation power of a solar cell is calculated by multipling the Vmpp with the Impp.

+Calculate the maximum power (in W and three decimals) of a solar cell having current and voltage values of Impp = 3.5 A and Vmpp = 0.75 V, respectivily, at maximum power point.

+2.625